-Mitja Hinderks, Litus Foundation’s founder, has come up with a series of technological innovations to cut greenhouse gas emissions, all of which would lead to major energy savings.
-The key innovation, on which much of the Foundation’s efforts have so far been devoted, is the development and world-wide commercialization of uncooled internal combustion engines (ICEs) for all applications and fuels.
+Mitja Hinderks, Litus Foundation’s founder, has come up with a series of innovations to cut greenhouse gas emissions, all of which would lead to major energy savings.
+The key innovation is the development of uncooled internal combustion engines (ICEs) for all applications and fuels.

 Uncooled Internal Combustion Engines (ICEs)

 Between 35% and 40% of man-made CO2 comes from all ICEs used in vehicles, ships, electricity generation, rail and industrial / agricultural equipment.
 Today, piston engines dissipate (waste) 30% to 50% of fuel energy via air- or water-based cooling systems and general radiation.
 This is unsustainable.

 Uncooled internal combustion engines are for applications in every industry and for all current fuels, including hydrogen and ammonia.
 Compared to today’s cooled engines, they would have about twice the efficiency (using half the fuel); be many times smaller and lighter; virtually silent; simpler and more reliable because they would have far fewer moving parts; have no cooling or piston / cylinder oil systems to fail nor toxic fluids to dispose of.
 They would about halve CO2 emissions, greatly reduce emissions of particulates and NOx so improving health wherever used.
 Much lighter engines and less-needed fuel will provide longer operating ranges for cars, heavy goods vehicles (HGVs), rail, ships and aircraft.